vx68k/xllmnrd/README.md

+# Description

-XLLMNRD is an IPv6 [LLMNR][] responder daemon (primarily for GNU/Linux operating systems).
-It allows Microsoft Windows clients to get the IPv6 address of a server on the same local network _without any DNS configuration_ and effectively complements IPv4-only NetBIOS name resolution provided by [Samba][].
+XLLMNRD is a [LLMNR][RFC 4795] responder daemon (primarily for GNU/Linux operating systems).
+It allows Microsoft Windows clients to get the IPv6 addresses of a server on the same local network _without any DNS configuration_ and supplements IPv4-only NetBIOS name resolution typically provided by [Samba][].

 XLLMNRD is *[free software][]*: you can redistribute it and/or modify it under the terms of the [GNU General Public License][].
 You should be able to find a copy of